Prepare a CentOS Linux image for Azure Local virtual machines (preview)

 This article references CentOS, a Linux distribution that's reached end-of-life (EOL).
 Consider your use of CentOS and plan accordingly.
 For more information, see CentOS end-of-life guidance.

-This article describes how to prepare a CentOS Linux image to create a virtual machine (VM) on your Azure Stack HCI cluster.
+This article describes how to prepare a CentOS Linux image to create a virtual machine (VM) on your Azure Local.
 You use the Azure CLI for the VM image creation.

 Prerequisites